 I had recently become a single mom and was moving from our suburban family home into a small city apartment.
-Between a stressful job and trying to distract my toddling son from the devastating loss of his father, life seemed endlessly cloudy.
+Between a stressful job and trying to distract my toddler from the loss of his father, life seemed endlessly cloudy.

 I paused to open the chest.

 My eyes lit up with familiar red and green; propane lanterns, a beloved camp stove, well-worn mess kit, tightly-rolled sleeping bag.
 Each piece bore the trusted Coleman trademark and captivated me much as it had twenty-some years earlier.

 My camping gear!